 Amcache ProgramId explained: the 44-character application identity

-What the value looks like#
+What it looks like#

 0006fa0b2a9f8a4eb9d7c81e8b1f3c5d3e2a0000ffff

 44 hex characters, no prefix, no delimiters.
-Every entry in InventoryApplicationFile carries one; every entry in InventoryApplication is keyed by one.
+Every entry in InventoryApplicationFile carries one.
+Every entry in InventoryApplication is keyed by one.
 The two link via the shared value: a file's ProgramId tells you which installed application it belongs to.

 Structure of the 44 characters#